Who We Are

 Concordia students are active and involved.
 Opportunities for participation range from student publications to intramurals, Bible study to student government, music and drama to social concern groups.

 Our athletic teams compete in NCAA Division II.
-Varsity sports include baseball, basketball, cross country, golf, soccer, and tennis for men and basketball, cross country, soccer, softball, tennis, and volleyball for women.
+Varsity sports include baseball, basketball, cross country, golf, and soccer for men and basketball, cross country, soccer, softball, and volleyball for women.

 Concordia’s lush, beautiful, 33-acre residential campus is set in the tranquil, affluent village of Bronxville.
 The century-old campus features nearly 30 buildings, including original "College Gothic" structures designed by the architect who designed Ellis Island, a world-class worship/performance hall, a state-of-the-art academic center and library, on-and-off campus residence halls, and NCAA Division II athletic facilities, all set in gracious well-maintained and landscaped grounds.